Intermediate Jacobians and the slice filtration

+What we do not know is whether $M_2(X)$ and $M_{2n-2}(X)$ are direct summands of $M(X)$ or not.
+We do not expect that this question is easily reachable since a positive answer would lead to the proof of the K\"unneth type standard conjecture for smooth projective threefolds over ${\bf C}$.
+What we hope in the future is to explore the properties of the motives $M_2(X)$ and $M_{2n-2}(X)$ that may be useful for understanding the motivic structures inherited in $X$.

-\end{enumerate} \end{conj} \begin{none} A successful construction of $p_{2n-2}$ with the above properties gives the construction of projectors of $M(X)$ defining $M_2(X)$ and $M_{2n-2}(X)$.
-In particular, since projectors of $M(X)$ defining $M_0(X)$, $M_1(X)$, $M_{2n-1}(X)$, and $M_{2n}(X)$ are already constructed, the conjecture together with some vanishing conjectures in \cite[5.8]{Jan} will prove the K\"unneth type standard conjecture when the dimension of $X$ is $3$. \end{none} \begin{none} In Section 2, we prove (\ref{0.1}(1)) by constructing a morphism $\underline{\rm Hom}(\mathbf{L}^{n-d},M(X))\rightarrow {\rm NS}_{alg,{\bf Q}}^d(X)$ and its section.
-In Section 3, we prove (\ref{0.1}(2)) by constructing a morphism $\underline{\rm Hom}(\mathbf{L}^{n-d},M(X))\rightarrow J_{a,{\bf Q}}^d(X)$ and its section.
-In Section 4, we prove (\ref{0.3}) by constructing the other pieces and using \cite[7.3.10]{KMP}.
-In Section 5, we discuss some conjectures other than (\ref{0.5}). \end{none} \begin{none} Alongside (\ref{0.7}), we have the following. \begin{enumerate}[(1)] \item Let $T$ be a complex analytic variety or a scheme over an algebraically closed field $k$.
-We denote by ${\rm cl}(T)$ the set of closed points of $T$. \item $Sm/{\bf C}$ denotes the category of smooth ${\bf C}$-schemes. \item For any ${\bf Q}$-vector space $V$, consider the constant Nisnevich sheaf with transfer on $Sm/{\bf C}$ associated to $V$.
-We denote by $V$ (by abuse of notation) its associated object in $\dmeffl$. \end{enumerate} \end{none}
+\begin{none} In Section 2, we prove Theorem \ref{0.1}(1) by constructing a morphism $\underline{\rm Hom}(\mathbf{L}^{n-d},M(X))\rightarrow {\rm NS}_{alg,{\bf Q}}^d(X)$ and its section.
+In Section 3, we prove Theorem \ref{0.1}(2) by constructing a morphism $\underline{\rm Hom}(\mathbf{L}^{n-d},M(X))\rightarrow J_{a,{\bf Q}}^d(X)$ and its section.
+In Section 4, we prove Theorem \ref{0.3} by constructing the other pieces and using \cite[Theorem 7.3.10]{MR2187153}.
+In Section 5, we discuss some conjectures. \end{none} \begin{none} \begin{enumerate}[(1)] \item For every complex analytic variety or a scheme $T$ over ${\bf C}$, let ${\rm cl}(T)$ denote the set of closed points of $T$. \item Let $Sm/{\bf C}$ denote the category of smooth schemes over ${\bf C}$. \item For any ${\bf Q}$-vector space $V$, we also view it as an object in $\dmeffl$. \item For every abelian variety $A$, we also view it as an object in $\dmeff$ or $\dmeffl$ by using \cite{MR2102056}. \end{enumerate} \end{none}